Registration for Summer Camp is open!

 For many Pioneers, Camp Warwa is their first experience away from home.
 This overnight camp program is an ideal way to introduce campers to summer camp life.
 Staff are carefully selected for their ability to provide action-packed programs and their ability to care for the physical and emotional needs of young children.
 The program includes a wide range of activities such as archery, crafts, climbing wall, slingshot and nature programs.
 Each night there is a fun campfire program, exciting all-camp activities each afternoon, and numerous games packed with wonder and fun.
 Pioneers stay in our full-service dormitory building.

 Experiencing adventure and providing a sense of accomplishment is the essence of the Explorers program.
 This overnight camp program includes a combination of camp-wide activities and a wide range of camp programs such as archery, low ropes, crafts, orienteering, slingshot, climbing, fire and shelter building, and more.
 Explorers all get to challenge our exciting Vertical Playground.

 The accommodation for our standard Explorer program is a room in our full-service dormitory building.

 We also offer many Explorer Treehouse camp options each week.
-In Explorer Treehouse, in addition to the cookout, the campers get to stay overnight in our awesome treehouse in the Warwa forest (complete with bunk beds!).
+In Explorer Treehouse, campers get to stay overnight in our awesome treehouse in the Warwa forest (complete with bunk beds!).
 It is an ideal first overnight camping experience for young children.
 Accommodations for our Explorer Treehouse campers are in our lodges with power, heat and access to full bathroom facilities.

 $435 - $440